Albert Hall Museum

 Historical | Museum / Gallery

 It is a fine example of Indo-European architecture.
-The design of the museum is quiet similar to the Victoria and Albert Museum in London.
-The museum building includes many archways, towers and courtyards.
-With its beautifully elaborate domes and carved arches constructed from inlaid sand stone, Albert Hall is an impressive structure.
+The design of the museum is quite similar to the Victoria and Albert Museum in London.
+The museum building includes many archways, towers, and courtyards.
+With its beautifully elaborate domes and carved arches constructed from inlaid sandstone, Albert Hall is an impressive structure, and among the must-visit places during your Jaipur trip.
 The corridors were decorated with several murals including the Ramayana, reproducing paintings from illustrations in the Persian Razmnama prepared for Emperor Akbar.

-Timings: 9 AM to 5 PM on all days.
-Closed on Friday.
+Timings: 9 AM - 5 PM, Closed on Friday